 It is common for professional golfers to request their favorite number that carries significant meaning for them, to replace the standard number on the golf ball.

-So, what does high numbers on golf balls mean?
+So, what do high numbers on golf balls mean?

 Triple-digit numbers on golf balls are likely to be greater than 300.
 This indicates the number of dimples on the golf ball which varies widely between brands and even within the ranges of a specific brand.